About Me

 Research

 My main research focus is in algebraic quantum field theory in curved spacetimes.
-I'm also interested in operator algebras, Tomita-Takesaki modular theory, functional analysis, KMS states, and general relativity.
+I'm also interested in Tomita-Takesaki modular theory, functional analysis, KMS states, and general relativity.
+During my undergraduate career, however, I've explored a wide range of different fields.

 View More